-OpenSprinkler works with standard 24V AC sprinkler valves.
+OpenSprinkler AC works with standard 24V AC sprinkler valves.
 If you are not sure what type of valves you have, use a multimeter to measure the resistance on the two wires of the valve: the resistance should be between 22 to 50 ohm.
 If it's very low (3 to 10 ohm), that means your valve is probably of DC latching type, which is not compatible with OpenSprinkler.
+OpenSprinkler DC works with standard 24V AC sprinkler valves as well as 12V DC (non-latching) valves.
+It's powered by a universal 9V DC power supply and is particularly suitable for international markets where AC adapters are difficult to find.

-• I am new to sprinkler system setup.
+I am new to sprinkler system setup.
 How do I wire sprinkler valves?